Visiting Tarr Steps

 Tarr Steps is a 17 span clapper bridge (Tarr Steps is an example of a 'clapper' bridge (the term being derived from the Latin 'claperius', meaning 'pile of stones') and is constructed entirely from large stone slabs and boulders.), the longest of its kind in Britain.
 It was first mentioned in Tudor times but may be much older.
 The river has silted up over the last century and often now comes over the stones in times of flood.
 The bridge has had to be repaired several times as stones of up to two tonnes have been washed up to 50 metres downstream.

 The name 'Tarr' is thought to be derived from the Celtic word 'tochar', meaning 'causeway'.It's only because the local sedimentary rocks form such suitable slabs that it was built at all.
 At 59yds (54m), Tarr Steps is by far the longest of the 40 or so clapper bridges left in Britain.
+You can find more detail on the Tarr Steps page of the Exmoor Historic Environment Record.
+(Opens in new window)

 The Work of the Devil